jaraxasoftware/cordova-plugin-keyboard/README.md

 #### Description

 Set to true to hide the additional toolbar that is on top of the keyboard.
 This toolbar features the Prev, Next, and Done buttons.

+This method can be used as a getter by setting the first parameter to null.

 #### Supported Platforms